About Grant County

 Jail & Inmate Records

-The Grant County Detention Center, located in Sheridan, serves as the primary jail facility for the county.
+Grant County Detention Center, located in Sheridan, is the primary jail facility for Grant County.
 The booking process at the detention center involves fingerprinting, photographing, and recording personal information of the arrestees.
 Inmate lookup services are available to the public, allowing individuals to find information about current detainees.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments and adhere to strict guidelines.

 - The bond and bail process in Arkansas allows for the release of detainees upon payment of a set amount, which can be arranged through the detention center or a bail bondsman.